HEAL/platform-documentation/docs/platform_workspaces.md

   <figcaption> Setup the license in the first cell. </figcaption>
 </figure>

-Users can then begin using the notebook by typing in known STATA commands, for example `%% stata . describe` .
+Users can then begin using the notebook by typing in known Stata commands, for example `%% stata . describe` .

 ## Troubleshooting